-They’re a perfect match for the original knobs on the closets and louvered doors throughout the house.
+They’re a perfect match for the original knobs on the closets and louvered doors throughout our house.

-If the stars feel too busy all over the bathroom or kitchen, one trick is to just use them as accents on the cabinets.
-The adjacent drawers are knobs only, no backplates.
+If the stars feel too busy all over the bathroom or kitchen, one trick is to only use them as accents on the cabinets.
+Then just install knobs on the adjacent drawers, without backplates.

 More Round Knobs

 There are lots of places to find round drawer and cabinet knobs for your mid-century house.
 Check out these options from Amazon, Home Depot and Etsy.